 About me.
-For most of my life I have worked with words, first as a business journalist, then on a newspaper published by the Diocese of Oxford, and later as an editor of Scripture Union Bible reading notes (which gave me useful insights into both Anglican and independent church traditions).
-I also spent seven fascinating years working on an NHS mental health team before unexpectedly retiring after finding I had contracted cancer, which was wonderfully and promptly dealt with at the Churchill Hospital in Oxford.
+For most of my life I have worked with words, first as a business journalist, then as Deputy Editor of The DOOR, a newspaper published by the Diocese of Oxford.
+Later I became an editor of Scripture Union Bible reading notes (which gave me useful insights into both Anglican and independent church traditions).
+I also spent seven fascinating years working with an NHS mental health team before unexpectedly retiring after finding I had contracted cancer, which was wonderfully and promptly dealt with at the Churchill Hospital in Oxford.

-Once healed, I could start researching a project that had been buzzing around at the back of my mind for more than 20 years, ever since I discovered that non-Christians are much more interested in our proliferation of church denominations than most believers.
+Once healed, I could start researching a project that had been buzzing around at the back of my mind for more than 20 years, ever since I discovered that non-Christians are more troubled by the proliferation of church denominations than most believers seem to be.

 The process.
-I began by looking at an old copy of the Shell Guide to England because many of the best-known monuments and buildings, the ones that every tourist should visit, have links to our religious history.
+I began my research by looking at an old copy of the Shell Guide to England because many of the best-known monuments and buildings, the ones that every tourist should visit, have links to our religious history.
 There are of course, the great cathedrals like York and Winchester, but also smaller buildings like John Wesley’s Methodist Chapel in London and his equally interesting West Country outpost in Bristol.
-Then there are towns like Boston and Great Yarmouth, the ports through which many religious exiles of the Baptist persuasion fled to and from Flanders in the 16th and 17th centuries.
-To the North, there’s the little town of Whithorn with its links to the 4th century Saint Ninian; while on the East and West coasts are the two beautiful holy isles of Lindisfarne and Iona where Celtic Christianity flourished in the 6th and 7th centuries.
-In Glasgow’s Necropolis no one can miss the huge monument erected to the memory of John Knox who propelled Scotland into its Protestant Reformation in just one week in 1560; while in Ireland you can wander at your leisure among the sprawling monastic ruins of Clonmacnoise.
+Then there are towns like Boston and Great Yarmouth, the ports through which many religious exiles of the Baptist and Congregationalist persuasion fled to and from the Netherlands in the 16th and 17th centuries.

-So the idea emerged for a book that would serve as both a history of Christianity as well as a travel guide for individuals and families interested in doing something a bit different with their free time.
+The plan.
+So the idea emerged for a book that would serve as both a history of Christianity in these islands, as well as a travel guide for individuals and families interested in doing something a bit different with their free time.

-I am a journalist, not a historian, so when I discovered that just about every different branch of the Christian faith can be traced back to one person and to one significant place, I treated the chapters of this book as a series of interviews, the difference being that I had to use letters, books and third-hand reports instead of face-to-face interviews in order to delve into the motivations that drove people to leave the denomination they had been born into in order to seek something new.
+I am a journalist, not a historian, so when I discovered that just about every different branch of the Christian faith can be traced back to one person and to one significant place, I treated the chapters of this book as a series of interviews, the difference being that I had to use letters, books and third-hand reports instead of face-to-face interviews in order to delve into the motivations that drove people to leave the church they had grown up in to seek something new.

 Where possible, each chapter has been read through by a representative of the relevant church or denomination, and permission to quote from original sources has been sought from all copyright owners where required.
 Any lapses, mistakes or misunderstandings will be due to my lack of attention to what I was reading or writing.